Savory Zucchini Muffins with Cheese

 See the recipe card below for a detailed ingredient list and step-by-step instructions.

-Spices: add a pinch of cayenne pepper or a dash of garlic powder.
+- Spice it up: Add a pinch of cayenne pepper, chopped jalapeño, or a dash of smoked paprika.

-Mini muffins: bake the batter in a mini muffin pan for bite-sized versions perfect for snacking or appetizers.
+- Mini muffins: Use a mini muffin pan for bite-sized versions, great for lunchboxes or party platters.

-Store muffins in an airtight container at room temperature for up to 3 days or in the refrigerator for up to a week.
+Store: Keep muffins in an airtight container at room temperature for up to 3 days, or in the fridge for up to a week.

-How To Make It: Zucchini Cheddar Cheese Savory Muffins
+How To Make It: Savory Zucchini Muffins with Cheese

 Ingredients